Don't Stop the Multi-Party! On Generating Synthetic Written Multi-Party Conversations with Constraints: Introduction

 Multi-Party Conversations (MPCs), i.e., conversations involving more than two participants \cite{branigan2006perspectives}, have been studied across multiple disciplines.
 Research in conversational analysis and linguistics has focused on modeling interaction dynamics \cite{sacks1978simplest, wilson1984models}, identifying participant roles \cite{malouf1995towards}, or mapping emergent structural patterns in discourse \cite{10.1353/sof.2003.0055}.
 These studies highlight both complexity and diversity of real-world MPCs, where factors like turn-taking, speaker alignment, and social context shape the flow of conversation.

 The collection of MPC data has, however, strongly shifted from in-person and online meetings to social media platforms \cite{mahajan-shaikh-2021-need}, where large-scale data is more accessible.
 However, this shift has introduced several confounding factors.
 Social media platforms often enforce a one-to-one reply structure, overlooking implicit addressees and simplifying interaction dynamics; in natural conversations, in contrast, a turn is often directed to multiple participants and the conversational structure is more dynamic.
-As a result, MPC corpora derived from social media platforms often lack structural diversity, which severely limits their utility in analyzing real-world conversational phenomena \cite{weiEtAl2023}.
+Furthermore, the asynchronous nature of social media eliminates overlapping turns, resulting in a well-defined sequence of utterances.
+For these reasons, we refer to conversations drawn from such platforms as Written Multi-Party Conversations (WMPCs.)
+As a result, WMPC corpora derived from social media platforms often lack structural diversity, which severely limits their utility in analyzing real-world conversational phenomena \cite{weiEtAl2023}.
 This, in turn, affects generation capabilities of current Large Language Models (LLMs).
-For LLMs, trained on conversations from social media and predominantly used in two-party interactions (i.e. human-assistant use-cases), MPCs represent a distributional shift, resulting in their underwhelming performance in natural MPC contexts \cite{tan-etal-2023-chatgpt, penzo-etal-2024-llms}.
+For LLMs, trained on conversations from social media and predominantly used in two-party interactions (i.e. human-assistant use-cases), WMPCs represent a distributional shift, resulting in their underwhelming performance in natural WMPC contexts \cite{tan-etal-2023-chatgpt, penzo-etal-2024-llms}.
 The next generation of LLMs is, however, expected to engage in MPCs and excel in tasks like identifying the appropriate speaker to respond to \cite{weiEtAl2023}, summarizing meetings \cite{kirstein-etal-2024-tell} or even managing multi-agent scenarios \cite{wu2023autogenenablingnextgenllm}.
-Recent studies have explored their performance in social contexts \cite{10.1162/coli_a_00502, chang2024llmsgeneratestructurallyrealistic}, emphasizing the need for large, representative datasets to train this novel generation of LLMs and to ensure robustness across diverse and less frequent interaction patterns \cite{lee2024towards}. \citet{zhou-etal-2024-real} explicitly highlight multi-party interactions as a key challenge for future LLM research.
+Recent studies have explored their performance in social contexts \cite{10.1162/coli_a_00502, chang2024llmsgeneratestructurallyrealistic}, emphasizing the need for large, representative datasets to train this novel generation of LLMs and to ensure robustness across diverse and less frequent interaction patterns \cite{lee2024towards}.